The Authenticity Gap in Human Evaluation: Abstract

 \section{Abstract}

-Human ratings are treated as the gold standard in NLG evaluation.
-The standard protocol is to collect ratings of generated text, average across annotators, and then rank NLG systems by their average scores.
+Human ratings are the gold standard in NLG evaluation.
+The standard protocol is to collect ratings of generated text, average across annotators, and rank NLG systems by their average scores.
 However, little consideration has been given as to whether this approach faithfully captures human preferences.
-In this work, we analyze this standard protocol through the lens of utility theory in economics.
-We first identify the implicit assumptions it makes about annotators and find that these assumptions are often violated in practice, in which case annotator ratings become an unfaithful reflection of their preferences.
+Analyzing this standard protocol through the lens of utility theory in economics, we identify the implicit assumptions it makes about annotators.
+These assumptions are often violated in practice, in which case annotator ratings cease to reflect their preferences.
 The most egregious violations come from using Likert scales, which provably reverse the direction of the true preference in certain cases.
 We suggest improvements to the standard protocol to make it more theoretically sound, but even in its improved form, it cannot be used to evaluate open-ended tasks like story generation.
-For the latter, we propose a new evaluation protocol called \textit{system-level probabilistic assessment} (SPA).
-In our experiments, we find that according to SPA, annotators prefer larger GPT-3 variants to smaller ones -- as expected -- with all comparisons being statistically significant.
-In contrast, the standard protocol only yields significant results half the time.
+For the latter, we propose a new human evaluation protocol called \textit{system-level probabilistic assessment} (SPA).
+When human evaluation of stories is done with SPA, we can recover the ordering of GPT-3 models by size, with statistically significant results.
+However, when human evaluation is done with the standard protocol, less than half of the expected preferences can be recovered (e.g., there is no significant difference between \texttt{curie} and \texttt{davinci}, despite using a highly powered test).